Best Clockwise Alternatives in 2026: What Replaces It

 This pattern has repeated: Rise Calendar shut down in 2025.
 Clockwise shut down in March 2026.
 Reclaim was acquired by Dropbox in 2024 and continues operating, but is no longer independent.
 Notion acquired Cron.
 The standalone AI calendar market is largely gone.

 When choosing a replacement, platform stability deserves explicit weight.
-Reclaim (Dropbox-owned) and Motion (independently owned but an obvious acquisition target) carry different risk profiles than Aftertone (bootstrapped, one-time purchase, no VC runway to maintain).
+Reclaim (Dropbox-owned) and Motion (independently owned but an obvious acquisition target) carry different risk profiles than Aftertone (bootstrapped, subscription model, no VC runway to maintain).
 None of this makes one tool better than another on features.
 But for teams that spent time embedding Clockwise into their workflows only to face a forced migration with seven days' notice, the platform risk calculation is a legitimate part of the evaluation.

 Frequently asked questions